PSLmodels/PSL-Infrastructure/Core/Tools/Standards-Tests/README.md

-This directory will contain tests to check conformance of modeling projects to PSL standards and guidlines.
+This directory will contain tests to check conformance of modeling projects to PSL criteria.